GoogleChrome/web.dev/src/site/content/en/lighthouse-pwa/redirects-http/index.md

 See the [Does not use HTTPS](/is-on-https) post to learn why and how to set up HTTPS on your server.

-## How this Lighthouse HTTP redirection audit fails
+## How the Lighthouse HTTP redirection audit fails

 [Lighthouse](https://developers.google.com/web/tools/lighthouse/)
 flags pages that aren't redirected to HTTPS: